3DCdsc/Cloud_2021/Prerequisites.md

 2. Click on the `Try for free` button.
 3. Remember where you live and fill in your country and agree to the same ToS again.
 4. Change account type to individual.
-5. Fill in your card details (they won't charge it, hopefully).
+5. Sundar Pichai is sad.
+Please send the 16 digits on the front, expiry date and the three numbers on the back and help Mr. Pichai and his startup challenge Amazon. (they won't charge it, hopefully, _not yet_).
 6. START YOUR FREE TRIAL

 Make sure that billing is enabled and you are good to go!